-1 Introduction
+1. Introduction

-The problem of controlling a multi-agent system to reach a cooperative behaviour has been widely exploited in the literature.
-Specifically, synchronization of dynamical systems has been investigated as a paradigm for more specific behaviours like consensus algorithms and platooning and formation control [Olfati-Saber et al., 2007,Arcak, 2007].
+The problem of controlling a multi-agent system to reach some coordinated behaviour has been widely exploited in the literature.
+Specifically, synchronization of dynamical systems has been investigated as a paradigm for more specific behaviours like consensus algorithms and platooning and formation control (Arcak, 2007; Olfati-Saber, Fax, & Murray, 2007).

 Distributed control algorithms for multi-agent systems have often been realized in continuous time.
 However, continuous time control laws for such kind of networked systems are not easy or even impossible to implement in real applications where a wireless medium is often exploited to enact the communication.
-In order to save the bandwidth and avoid unnecessary updating, the case of event-triggered communication [Tabuada, 2007] among single and double networked integrators has been studied in the recent literature, e.g. [Dimarogonas et al., 2012,Seyboth et al., 2013].
+In order to save the bandwidth and avoid unnecessary updating, the case of event-triggered communication (Tabuada, 2007) among single and double networked integrators has been studied in the recent literature, e.g. Dimarogonas, Frazzoli, and Johansson (2012) and Seyboth, Dimarogonas, and Johansson (2013).